 Just how dominant is Alibaba in China’s booming e-commerce market?
 In 2012, the homegrown Amazon/EBay mashup accounted for 70 percent of the country’s package deliveries.
 On one day last year, it logged $5.75 billion in transactions, and the business done over its sites accounted for the equivalent of almost 2 percent of China’s GDP in 2012.
 (Wal-Mart‘s sales in 2013, by contrast, are equal to about 0.03 percent of the U.S. GDP.)
 There are lots of attention-grabbing Internet companies that hope to make money off of trend-hopping teens; Alibaba is building an empire on the spending power of Chinese farmers, laborers and white-collar workers.
 That could add up: By next year, more than 850 million Chinese are expected to be online — more than the population of any other country except India.

 Alibaba was founded in 1999 by former English teacher Jack Ma, who scraped together $60,000 from 80 investors to start an online marketplace for Chinese companies.
-He’s now worth an estimated $13 billion.
+He’s now the richest man in China, worth an estimated $13 billion.
 When Ma saw a need for an Internet search engine partner, he connected with Yahoo!
 Inc. co-founder Jerry Yang.
 Yahoo paid $1 billion for a 40 percent stake in Alibaba in 2005.
 Alibaba’s Taobao Marketplace, which links individual buyers and sellers, and Tmall.com, which connects retailers and consumers, offer everything from Alaska salmon to Boeing 747s.
 But a large part of its growth has been fueled by mom-and-pop shops like those run by Liu Yuguo, a former farmer who has transformed his village in eastern China by taking its traditional yarn businesses online.
 More than 22 percent of Alibaba’s 7 million stores were based in villages and towns as of November, the company says.
 Alibaba aggressively defends its turf: When rival EBay made a fory into China in 2003, Alibaba countered by eliminating merchants’ fees on Taobao.
 Two years later, EBay closed its unprofitable China Web unit.

 The gigantic values analysts place on Alibaba speak for the bullish view of its growth potential.
 Yet some investors may be wary that Alibaba will suffer as China’s economic growth cools.
 The economy is forecast to expand 7.4 percent this year, which would be the slowest pace since 1990.
 Some investors have reservations about Alibaba’s management in light of its proposed board structure.
 Listing in the U.S. may bring more scrutiny for potential infringements of intellectual property, although Alibaba has made an effort to crack down on sellers of counterfeit goods.
 And increasing competition on Taobao and Tmall is squeezing profit margins for merchants like yarn-seller Liu.
 If newcomers find it harder to make money on Alibaba’s platforms, the giant might start to grow more slowly.